tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The following items are required to get started:
 * Apple Silicon Mac [supported by Asahi Linux](https://github.com/AsahiLinux/docs/wiki/Feature-Support#table-of-contents) with macOS 12.3 or later and an admin account
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
-* USB flash drive which is at least 512MB and can be fully erased, and USB A to C adapter
+* USB flash drive which is at least 512MB and can be fully erased, and USB A to C adapter if the flash drive is not USB-C
 * Familiarity with the command line and installers without GUIs
 * Optional: an x86_64 or aarch64 Linux PC or VM (any distro is fine)